Skip to content

 0

-How Baltimore city's demographics shape the local-services market
+How Baltimore's demographics shape the local-services market

-Median household income in Baltimore city is $60K — 21% below the US median of $75K.
+Median household income in Baltimore is $60K — 21% below the US median of $75K.
 Thinner household budgets push agency playbooks toward frequency over ticket size — financing offers, recurring-service contracts, and neighborhood referral engines usually carry more weight than premium campaigns.

-The median home in Baltimore city is worth $219K, 31% below the US median of $320K.
+The median home in Baltimore is worth $219K, 31% below the US median of $320K.
 Lower home values compress per-job revenue across most trades verticals, which pushes the marketing math toward higher lead volume.
 Agencies running here typically position around frequency (monthly recurring services) rather than premium one-off jobs.

-Just 41% of Baltimore city households own their home — well below the US median of 65%.
+Just 41% of Baltimore households own their home — well below the US median of 65%.
 Renter-heavy markets concentrate trades demand into property managers and landlords.
 Prospecting these markets means fewer addresses but larger account values per win, and agencies usually target a 30–50 contact list of property management companies rather than a long-tail homeowner pull.

-Baltimore city's median home was built in 1948 — 32 years older than the US baseline.
+Baltimore's median home was built in 1948 — 32 years older than the US baseline.
 Aged housing keeps emergency-repair verticals structurally busy — plumbing, roofing, electrical rewires, HVAC replacements all cycle faster.
 Channel mix here tilts toward demand-capture (Google, directory, referral) over demand-generation.

-With 577,193 residents, Baltimore city ranks at the 100th percentile of US cities by population.
+With 577,193 residents, Baltimore ranks at the 100th percentile of US cities by population.
 Markets at this scale support deep specialization: agencies can pick a single vertical (HVAC, roofing, pest control) and run a six-figure book of business without ever crossing into adjacent service categories.
 The downside is real competition — both for prospects and for agency talent — so positioning on a measurable differentiator (response time, retention rate, channel mix) matters more here than in mid-sized markets.

 Median Household Income

-Baltimore city
+Baltimore

 $59,623